MOHAMEDFAROOK2005/Ex.No.9---SIMULATION-OF-POST--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.No.9 - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING
+# Ex.No.6.2 - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING

-### DATE: 02.12.2023

 ## AIM:
  To simulate the post processing of 3d printed parts via support Removal, UV Curing & Heat Treatment.